MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MessageRateLimit
-!!!
-Exchange Server 2010

-The MessageRateLimit parameter specifies the maximum number of messages that can be sent by a single client IP address per minute.
-The default value for a Receive connector configured on a Hub Transport server is unlimited.
-The default value for a Receive connector configured on an Edge Transport server is 600 messages per minute.
-The valid input range for this parameter is from 1 through 2147483647.
-To remove the message rate limit on a Receive connector, enter a value of unlimited.

-!!!
-Exchange Server 2013

-The MessageRateLimit parameter specifies the maximum number of messages that can be sent by a single client IP address per minute.
-The default value for a Receive connector configured on a Mailbox server is unlimited.
-The default value for a Receive connector configured on an Edge server is 600 messages per minute.
-The valid input range for this parameter is 1 to 2147483647.
-To remove the message rate limit on a Receive connector, enter a value of unlimited.

-!!!
-Exchange Server 2016

 The MessageRateLimit parameter specifies the maximum number of messages that can be sent by a single client IP address per minute.

 A valid value is from 1 to 2147483647, or the value unlimited.